 Our Founding in the 1980s

-The STAR Center was founded on April 21st, 1988 by Margaret and Chuck Doumitt.
+The STAR Center was founded by Margaret and Chuck Doumitt and opened on April 21st, 1988.
 When their two children, George and Angela, began losing their eyesight, Margaret and Chuck searched the nation to find solutions.
 At the time, the only resources available that would help their children to realize their potential were assistive technology centers in distant major cities.

 Rather than relocate from their home in Jackson, Tennessee, the Doumitt family organized a support group of parents, medical professionals, and concerned citizens in West Tennessee.
 After much consultation with community leaders, Project STAR was launched in 1988 in the basement of the gymnasium of West Jackson Elementary.